 & tips from your side of the counter........

-that saying one more time I'll scream!
-You know the one - "Its
+more time I'll scream!
+You know the one - "Its only this once",

-only this once", followed by a pathetic impression of Bambi thats
+followed by a pathetic impression of Bambi thats fooling no-one,

-fooling no-one, least of all hard-hearted cynical, clinical me!
+least of all hard-hearted cynical, clinical me!
+Okay, youíve guessed

-Okay, youve guessed it.
+it.
 I'm mad!
 Mad as in furious, livid seething!
+Actually, thatís

-Actually, thats an understatement.
-It would not take even the
+an understatement.
+It would not take even the greenest of student

-greenest of student psychologists long to diagnose that I have
+psychologists long to diagnose that I have underlying homicidal

-fantasies.
-A shaved head, no ears and missing some of his more
+head, no ears and missing some of his more vital bits certainly

-vital bits certainly does not suit him.
-However, the tattoo reading
+does not suit him.
+However, the tattoo reading 'half-wit' on his

-'half-wit' on his forehead definitely does (Isn't the imagination
+forehead definitely does (Isn't the imagination a wonderful thing!)

 considered myself a very cool, calm and collected individual but